August 27, 2019

 1. Look out for hidden charges

 As with any purchase choice, cost can be a big element.
-It is easy to be tempted into purchasing a domain at a really low cost.
+It is easy to be tempted into buying a domain at a really low cost.
 But don’t be fooled: a few domain registrars provide promotional pricing at an extremely low price but then hide a lot of fees in the contract, lock you in, and charge high renewal prices.

-Generally, be aware that registrars offering rock-bottom domains may have additional, less-than-ethical techniques to make money.
-These strategies include:
+• Making you pay to edit your WHOIS or RDAP listing: Watch out for registrars that charge an “administration fee” when you need to edit your WHOIS or RDAP records.
 Registrars will often try to “upsell” or “cross-sell” you items you don’t require.
-For example, they might recommend you purchase extra domain endings that are extraneous instead of helpful (for instance, .info or.Co).
-Or, they might provide to package your domain with a bunch of other services that you might never use.
+For example, they might recommend you purchase extra domain endings that are extraneous instead of helpful (for instance, .info or .co).
+Or, they might offer to package your domain with a bunch of other services you might never use.

 2. Protect your privacy